 If you have a gum illness

 Receding gums that are typical with age or by improper dental care can cause sensitive teeth.
 You may need a dental check-up.
 If gum illness or gingivitis is the issue, a dental professional might recommend a technique to cover your teeth.
 This will help in dealing with gum illness.

 Too much of plaque

 You brush and floss to eliminate plaque.
 Plaque accumulation can cause the enameled surface to wear away.
 This way, your teeth may become a lot more susceptible as they lose their enameled surface defense.
-By exercising high-quality dental care daily and by going to a Richmond VA Dentist for regular cleaning can prevent plaque and sensitive teeth.
+By exercising high-quality dental care daily and by going to a Mechanicsville VA Dentist for regular cleaning can prevent plaque and sensitive teeth.